amyhua/codencoffee/README.markdown

 ##CodenCoffee

+**This is an actively developed project.** Current domain reroutes to nonsense.
+Run this on a Node server to view latest progress.

 This is the Rails app which runs [CodenCoffee.org](http://codencoffee.org).
 Code & Coffee is a series of informal gatherings among like-minded coders who love coffee.
 Starting in Seattle, we hope to spread Code & Coffee anywhere coders drink coffee.

 Attend our official Meetups, or broadcast your own Code & Coffee to other members of the Code and Coffee community at any time on [CodenCoffee.org](http://codencoffee.org).